-An expert in both indoor and beach volleyball, Marcio Sicoli enters his 10th season with the Waves.
+An expert in both indoor and beach volleyball, Marcio Sicoli enters his 12th season with the Waves.
 The 2020 season will mark his second as Pepperdine’s head coach.

 Sicoli was a member of the indoor volleyball coaching staff for six seasons from 2008-13.
-After the 2013 indoor season, he turned to the sand to focus solely on the beach game, where he has been Nina Matthies’ assistant coach since the sport emerged in the spring of 2012.
+After the 2013 indoor season, he turned to the sand to focus solely on the beach game, where he was been Nina Matthies’ assistant coach since the sport emerged in the spring of 2012.
 After she announced her intent to retire after the 2018 campaign, Sicoli was directly elevated to the role of head coach at the completion of the season.

-A year later in the 2017 season, the Waves finished as runners-up at the 2017 NCAA Beach Volleyball Championships, while also taking home the second-consecutive WCC tournament and regular season crown.
+In the 2017 season, the Waves finished as runners-up at the 2017 NCAA Beach Volleyball Championships, while also taking home the second-consecutive WCC tournament and regular season crown.
 The team finished the season ranked No. 2 in the AVCA Coaches Poll, while amassing a 27-5 overall record.
 The following 2018 campaign, Pepperdine earned the program’s third-straight WCC tournament title and a third-berth into the NCAA Tournament, this time as the No. 2 seed.

 In 2018, the team finished with a 25-5 overall record and a No. 4 final AVCA national ranking.
 Corinne Quiggle and Deahna Kraft became the 13th and 14th Pepperdine beach volleyball players to earn AVCA All-American honors and the two along with Brook Bauer garnered WCC Player, Defender and Freshman of the Year honors.